rishi003/Wiki-information-Organizer/README.md

 # Wiki-Information-Organizer

-Web scrapes a wikipedia page and organizes information in more accessible
+Web scrapes a wikipedia page and organizes information in more accessible manner.